 When it’s time for a drink and a bite to eat, there is an extensive choice of cafes, tea rooms, pubs, take-aways and restaurants.

 Don't forget to try our world famous Tewkesbury Mustard!
 It has been used for centuries to add a fiery kick to a host of savoury dishes.

 For the drama and entertainment of the stage and screen, take time to visit the Roses Theatre located in the heart of the town

 For more family fun seek out Tewkesbury Leisure centre with its 2 swimming pools, gym and indoor climbing wall.
 On the outskirts of Tewkesbury you'll discover Sherdons pirate Adventure Golf course and only 1 1/2 miles away Croft Farm Water Leisure park

-All year round in Tewkesbury there is a wide range of events including a monthly Farmers’ Market, annual Food & Drink Festival, the renowned Medieval Festival, popular Mop Fair as well as host of vintage festivals, sporting events and celebrations.
+All year round in Tewkesbury there is a wide range of events including weekly market, annual Food & Drink Festival, the renowned Medieval Festival, popular Mop Fair as well as host of vintage festivals, sporting events and celebrations.